lmas/thesis/time.md

     5 h cleaning up a lot of leftover comments and finishing the background section.

 - 2025-05-20, 5 h:
-    5 h running a longer benchmark and adding it's results to the report, then tried to clean up math examples.
+    5 h running a longer benchmark and adding its results to the report, then tried to clean up math examples.

 - 2025-05-19, 4 h: